Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 That stabbing heel pain when you first step out of bed is typically plantar fasciitis.
 The thick band of tissue on the bottom of your foot develops micro-tears and inflammation from repetitive stress.

 Graston breaks down the scar tissue and adhesions in the plantar fascia, allowing it to heal properly.
-Most patients notice significant improvement within a few treatments when combined with proper foot mechanics and custom orthotics.
+Patients consistently notice significant improvement when Graston is combined with proper foot mechanics correction and custom orthotics when indicated.

 IT Band Syndrome

-The iliotibial band running down the outside of your thigh can become tight and painful, especially in runners and cyclists.
-Graston effectively releases IT band restrictions that foam rolling can’t reach.
+The iliotibial band running down the outside of your thigh becomes tight and painful, particularly in runners and cyclists.
+Graston effectively releases IT band restrictions that foam rolling simply can’t reach.

-We address the entire kinetic chain, treating not just the IT band but also the hip and knee mechanics contributing to the problem.
+We address the entire kinetic chain – treating not just the IT band but the hip and knee mechanics contributing to the problem.

 Rotator Cuff Issues

-Chronic shoulder pain from rotator cuff tendinopathy, impingement, or incomplete healing after injury benefits from Graston’s ability to break down scar tissue in the deep shoulder muscles.
+Chronic shoulder pain from rotator cuff tendinopathy, impingement, or incomplete healing after injury responds well to Graston’s ability to break down scar tissue in the deep shoulder muscles.

 Chronic Muscle Strains

-Hamstring strains, calf strains, and other muscle injuries that never fully heal often have significant scar tissue preventing complete recovery.
-Graston remodels that scar tissue so the muscle can function properly again.
+Hamstring strains, calf strains, and other muscle injuries that never fully heal have significant scar tissue preventing complete recovery.
+Graston remodels that scar tissue so the muscle functions properly again.

-Athletes appreciate how this accelerates their return to training and competition.
+Athletes appreciate how directly this accelerates their return to training and competition.

 Post-Surgical Scar Tissue